FALL 2012 LUNCH SEMINAR SERIES

-Summary: Corporation 20/20 Principle 5 calls for corporations to be governed in a manner that is participatory, transparent, ethical and accountable.
+Summary: Corporation 20/20 Principle 5 calls for corporations to be governed in a manner that is participatory, transparent, ethical, and accountable.
 Accountability is a dynamic concept, evolving as societal expectations of business change in response to 21st century needs and expectations.
 It is manifested in governance, stakeholder relations, and the organization’s commitment to transparency and ethical conduct.
-In the coming years, what norms of accountability should corporations be held to and what are the leading examples of organizations whose practices provide a glimpse of the frontier in corporate accountability?
+In the coming years, to what norms of accountability should corporations be held, and what are the leading examples of organizations whose practices provide a glimpse of the frontier in corporate accountability?

 Thursday, October 21